Proven-Paradox/shaper-system/Handbook.md

 Your resilience extends beyond the physical.
 You may use your Toughness in place of your Soul to determine your Mental Defense.

 #### Measured Strikes
 You practice a fighting style that emphasizes mind over muscle.
-You may use your Mind in place of Strength to determine your Physical Attack.
+You may use your Mind in place of Strength to determine your Physical Offense.

 #### Power Mage
 You have perfected an unusual spellcasting style that enables you draw fuel for your abilities from your strength.
 You may use Strength in place of Heart when determining your MP.